engrchrishenry/lensless_face_recognition/README.md

 # Privacy-Preserving Face Recognition and Verification with Lensless Camera
-This is the official implementation of our TCSVT 2024 paper titled [Privacy-Preserving Face Recognition and Verification With Lensless Camera](https://ieeexplore.ieee.org/document/10793399).
+This is the official implementation of our TBIOM 2024 paper titled [Privacy-Preserving Face Recognition and Verification With Lensless Camera](https://ieeexplore.ieee.org/document/10793399).

 <div align="center">
   <img src="overview_TBIOM_2024.jpg" alt="Overview" width="550"/>